volkerrath/Py4MT2/README.md

 # Py4MTX
 # This repo is in a state of reorganization and adaption to Python 3.11, mtpy-v2 and integrating Jacobian-related functionality.
 Not fully ready for production use!

-This repository currently contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (https://github.com/MTgeophysics/mtpy).
+This repository currently contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (to be downloaded https://github.com/MTgeophysics/mtpy-v2).
+Itcontains the following subdirectories:
-Please keep in mind that this is experimental software, and will contain errors.
-Use at your own risk!
-However, we will frequently update the repository correcting bugs, and (re)adding additional functionality.
-The tool is currently being merged.

-This repository contains the following subdirectories:

  -	**py4mt/info**